Unveiling åtomic structure.

 Selected Manuscripts:

-Imaging 3D chemistry at 1 nm resolution with fused multi-modal electron tomography, Nature Communications (2024) Endotaxial stabilization of 2D charge density waves with long-range order, Nature Communications (2024) Torsional periodic lattice distortions and diffraction of twisted 2D materials, Nature Communications (2022) Magnetic anisotropy reversal driven by structural symmetry-breaking in monolayer α-RuCl3, Nature Materials (2022) Real-time 3D analysis during electron tomography using tomviz, Nature Comm.
-(2022) Two-dimensional charge order stabilized in clean polytype heterostructures, Nature Comm.
-(2022) Imaging atomic-scale chemistry from fused multi-modal electron microscopy, npj Computational Materials (2022) The mesoscale order of nacreous pearls, Proc.
-Natl.
-Acad.
-Sci.
-U.S.A.
-(2021) Atomic and electronic reconstruction at the van der Waals interface in twisted bilayer graphene, Nature Materials (2019) Stacking, strain, and twist in 2D materials quantified by 3D electron diffraction, Phys.
-Rev. Mat.
-(2019)
+Melting of charge density waves in low dimensions, Matter (2026) Ultracold cryogenic TEM with liquid helium and high stability, Proc.
+National Academy of Sciences (2025) Imaging 3D chemistry at 1 nm resolution with fused multi-modal electron tomography, Nature Communications (2024) Endotaxial stabilization of 2D charge density waves with long-range order, Nature Communications (2024) Torsional periodic lattice distortions and diffraction of twisted 2D materials, Nature Communications (2022) Magnetic anisotropy reversal driven by structural symmetry-breaking in monolayer α-RuCl3, Nature Materials (2022) Real-time 3D analysis during electron tomography using tomviz, Nature Comm.
+(2022)